Five Tips to Improve your Bike Time

 share:

 Everyone would like to get faster on the bike portion of the triathlon.
-I came up with five best bang for your time tips to increase your bike speed on race day.
+I came up with five best bang-for-your-time tips to increase your bike speed on race day.
 Each tip can make a small difference that can add up when executed.

 The second idea is to reduce drag.
 Take the time to get a professional bike fit.
 Get an aerodynamic position and then address comfort.
 Too many athletes go with a position that is comfortable first.
 A better approach is to get aero then address comfort with strength training and adjustments to the initial fit.
-Fast wheels, aero bike and helmet will not be maximized if your position is upright.
+Fast wheels, an aero bike, and helmet will not be maximized if your position is upright.

 Lastly, open your lungs.
-On the up hills get out of your aero bars to open up your lungs.
-You can produce more power out of the aero position and being in the aero bars won’t help your aero dynamics unless you are going over 20mph.
+On the uphills, get out of your aero bars to open up your lungs.
+You can produce more power out of the aero position, and being in the aero bars won’t help your aerodynamics unless you are going over 20 mph.

-Those five simple tips can make a big difference come race day.
+These five simple tips can make a big difference come race day.

 schedule a call